bsadd-jpan/youtube-channel-blocker/README.md

 ## Planned Features (Not Implemented, and No Promises)

 - Add × button to channel pages and video playback pages
-- ~~Hide keywords from video titles~~
-- ~~Temporarily show the blocked channel name in a popup after clicking × (to avoid mistakes; add an undo button for the last action)~~
-- ~~Add advanced settings to the extension~~
-- Improve the UI of the × button and popup
 - Shorts videos are undesirable content (personal opinion) because they autoplay one after another and make volume control difficult, so a toggle has been added to switch their display on or off.
-- ~~Add block list editing buttons on detailed settings page.~~
-- ~~Add a language switch button to the details settings page.~~
 - Make installation easier by publishing in the Chrome Web Store.

 ---